Wilson Ballpark: Design

-Wilson Stadium, also less commonly referred to as the Wilson Sports + Entertainment Complex (WiSE), will be located at 419 Goldsboro St. South.
-It is being built to accommodate 3,500 seats, with additional standing room to hold a capacity of 4,500.
-In relation to its use for baseball, the 4,500 capacity will be about 2,000 fewer than the capacity the Mudcats had at their previous Five County Stadium.
-Between ten and twelve private suites are also being constructed in addition to a baseball club longue, banquet facility which can accommodate 250 guests, and right field picnic area.
-The surface of the field is to be made of artificial turf.
-Outside the stadium there will be surface and street side parking, and a kids play area which will be open year-round.
-In addition to baseball, the stadium is planned to host concerts and other community events.
+The stadium accommodates 3,700 seats, with additional standing room to hold a total capacity of 5,000.
+This capacity is about 2,000 fewer than what the Mudcats had at their previous Five County Stadium.
+The facility has eight private suites in addition to a baseball club lounge, a banquet facility which can accommodate 250 people, and a right field picnic area.
+The field has a natural grass surface.′ Outside the stadium has street side parking and a kids play area, which is open year-round.
+In addition to baseball, the stadium is designed to host concerts and other community events.
 The stadium will be surrounded by mixed-use development including office space, retail space, townhomes, apartments, and an 80-room hotel which will overlook the field.